Nityant17/Cybersec-Stuff/Linux_Luminarium/File_Globbing.md

 - `[]`  : Used to shorten the file path, the shell will treat it as a "wildcard for some subset of potential characters", specified within the brackets

 **Thought Process:**
-- Need to
+- Need to change your working directory to "/challenge/files" and run `/challenge/run` with a single argument that bracket globs into "file_b", "file_a", "file_s", and "file_h" so use `[]` to create the set of wildcards and satisfy the condition to get the flag.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command `cd /challenge/files` to change the directory to "challenge/files" and then use the command `/challenge/run file_[absh]` to the run the program satisfying all the conditions and get the flag.

 **Flag Obtained:**
-> **
+> *pwn.college{kRXXvhHS4_iitjLUmWWXE0uo_YD.dNjM4QDLwMTN0czW}*

 ## Matching paths with []
 **Commands used:**